Fighting For Workers’ Rights In Wage And Hour Claims

 Contact Our Providence Or Wakefield Law Offices For An Informational Meeting

-If your employer is violating federal labor laws by not compensating employees for working overtime, working off the clock, or during required meal and rest breaks, contact us for a free consultation with an experienced wage and hour claim lawyer by calling 401-661-8287 or 401-783-3600 or by submitting an online contact form.
+If your employer is violating federal labor laws by not compensating employees for working overtime, working off the clock or during required meal and rest breaks, contact us for a free consultation with an experienced wage and hour claim attorney by calling 401-661-8287 (Providence) or 401-783-3600 (Wakefield), or by submitting an online contact form.